 Sky launched the Documentary Channel in November 2006, with Driver in yet another screen role as owner and programmer.
 In 2010 it was announced that he'd sold the independently-owned channel to BBC Worldwide, the first time a local channel had sold overseas.
 The BBC then relaunched the local channel as a retooled arm of its own channel, BBC Knowledge.

 Earlier (in 2008) Driver returned to the other side of the camera, as a judge on Prime TV's New Zealand's Got Talent.

-In August 2014 Driver was announced as the new managing director of Greenstone TV; in 2017 he "semi-retired" and become the company's Chairman.
+In August 2014 Driver was announced as the new managing director of Greenstone TV.
+In 2017 he "semi-retired", and moved into a short stint as the company's Chairman.
 Established by producer John Harris back in 1994, Greenstone made its name largely via a slate of documentaries and factual shows.
 In 2013 Harris sold the company to Australian indie Cordell Jigsaw Zabruder.

 In 2011 Driver became a trustee of the Documentary NZ Trust, organisers of the Doc Edge film festival.
-In 2016 he joined the Digital Media Trust, the board which oversees NZ On Screen and its sister website, AudioCulture.
+He has also been part of the Digital Media Trust, the board which oversees NZ On Screen and its sister website, AudioCulture.

 'Richard Driver - on his serendipitious career...'
 (Video Interview), NZ On Screen website.
 Director Andrew Whiteside.
 Loaded 21 June 2010.
 Accessed 21 June 2010